Xilinx/Vitis_Libraries/motor_control/docs/src/rst_L1/namespace_xf_motorcontrol.rst

 	    volatile long& trip_cnt
 	    )

-Sensor based field-orientated control (FOC) in the form of a demo.
+sensor based field-orientated control (FOC) in the form of a demo